ITER: Breeder blanket

-ITER will use a deuterium-tritium fuel, and while deuterium is abundant in nature, tritium is much rarer because it is a hydrogen isotope with a half-life of just 12.3 years and there is only approximately 3.5 kilograms of natural tritium on earth.
-Owing to this limited terrestrial supply of tritium, a key component of the ITER reactor design is the breeding blanket.
-This component, located adjacent to the vacuum vessel, serves to produce tritium through reaction with neutrons from the plasma.
+ITER will use deuterium-tritium fuel.
+While deuterium is abundant in nature, tritium is much rarer because it is radioactive with a half-life of just 12.3 years and there are only about 3.5 kg of natural tritium on earth.
+Owing to this tiny supply of tritium, an important component for testing on ITER is the breeding blanket.
+This component, located in the ports of the vacuum vessel, serves to test the production of tritium by reaction with neutrons from the plasma.
 There are several reactions that produce tritium within the blanket.
 Lithium-6 produces tritium via (n,t) reactions with moderated neutrons, while Lithium-7 produces tritium via interactions with higher energy neutrons via (n,nt) reactions.

 Concepts for the breeder blanket include helium-cooled lithium lead (HCLL), helium-cooled pebble bed (HCPB), and water-cooled lithium lead (WCLL) methods.
-Six different tritium breeding systems, known as Test Blanket Modules (TBM), will be tested in ITER and will share a common box geometry.
+Six different tritium breeding blanket mock-ups, known as Test Blanket Modules (TBM), will be tested in ITER and will share a common box geometry.
 Materials for use as breeder pebbles in the HCPB concept include lithium metatitanate and lithium orthosilicate.
 Requirements of breeder materials include good tritium production and extraction, mechanical stability and low levels of radioactive activation.